quicwg/base-drafts/draft-ietf-quic-transport.md

 The Version Negotiation packet does not include the Packet Number and Length fields present in other packets that use the long header form.
-Consequently, a Version Negotiation packet consumes an entire UDP datagram.
+Consequently, a Version Negotiation packet consumes an entire underlying transport datagram.

-A server MUST NOT send more than one Version Negotiation packet in response to a single UDP datagram.
+A server MUST NOT send more than one Version Negotiation packet in response to a single datagram.

 See {{version-negotiation}} for a description of the version negotiation process.